Gitphiyi/Phi-Database/REPORT.md

 ### 3.2 Storage Manager

 The two building blocks I stored things in my database were heap files and pages.
-Every heap file contained a fix number of pages and each page was a set amount of data which I set to 128 bytes as default for testing and scaled higher for rows and such.
+Every heap file contained a fixed number of pages and each page was a set amount of data which I set to 128 bytes as default for testing and scaled higher for rows and such.
 This is obviously an obscenely small amount of bytes to set a page, but conceptually it served its purpose.
 The way it would work is that the table had insert and read row operations that served as the basic operations of read and write that every storage op needs.
 These then work on top of the HeapFile to basically determine where the data actually is to read it or concatenate on top of the existing HeapFiles with rows to allow future reads find it.
-The heapfiles each had a small metadata header where it would keep track of how many records are currently in the file and a pointer to the heapfile when the table is larger than the size of a heapfile.
-I realized late that this wasn't very IO optimal as if data was in one of the last heapfiles then I would sequentially have to do that many IOs to get to it.
+The heap files each had a small metadata header where it would keep track of how many records are currently in the file and a pointer to the heap file when the table is larger than the size of a heap file.
+I realized late that this wasn't very IO optimal as if data was in one of the last heap files then I would sequentially have to do that many IOs to get to it.
 In addition, I would then have to do the additional IO to actually pull the page from disk into memory.
-At the time, I believed that I could heavily rely on the Page Cache to reduce the IOs made, but looking back on hindsight, this assumption was not true.
+At the time, I believed that I could heavily rely on the Page Cache to reduce the IOs made, but looking back in hindsight, this assumption was not true.
+During the creation of HeapFile, I had to grapple with another problem which was whether the HeapFile should always read from disk or should it always try to pass through and read from the PageCache first.
+I ended up deciding that the table was in charge of checking the cache for a cheaper read from memory and when inserting a row the table would write through the cache but ultimately use the HeapFile path.
+I chose to do it in this fashion because the HeapFile should not be an interface over the Page Cache but over the disk.
+The Page Cache in a sense is "memory" for a database, and as such the table should always attempt to go through it, but ultimately it is not the responsibility of the HeapFile to peek into the cache to get the data.
+From building this, I realized that the system of a database really is very similar to the model of an OS except it is a "memory first" type of design.

 ### 3.3 Query Executor